 This is why you should eat them when they are ripe, peeled, and in moderation.

-To summarise, there are lots of great things that you can try with this interesting fruit.
+If you’ve looked at persimmon in the store, but never known what to do with them, now’s your chance.
+There are lots of great things that you can try with this interesting fruit.
 Every one of our best persimmon recipes is worth cooking.
 No matter the variety you have, there is a recipe that will utilise it and make you question how you had never baked or cooked with them before.

 Remember to check that the persimmon is at the right ripeness before using it in your recipes.